KnightChaser/fb2s2/README.md

-# fb2s2
+# nanods
+> nanogram darkweb scraper

-(WIP) A simple dark web parser that has a small and simple cache system to avoid re-downloading the same page multiple times.
+A simple dark web parser that has a small and simple cache system to avoid re-downloading the same page multiple times.

 ### Installation